Rust vs Julia in scientific computing

 Julia also has awesome packages for solving differential equations, numerical integration and even newly symbolic calculation.
 Even dealing with units and measurement errors is a dream in Julia!

 On the other side, the scientific ecosystem in Rust is still rather thin.
-It is growing and the new conference Scientific Computing in Rust shows how people are expanding it.
-Of course, if a functionality you are looking for is still missing, you can contribute to the ecosystem by creating a crate or extending an existing one.
-But this is not always an option.
+It is growing and the new conference Scientific Computing in Rust shows how people are passionately expanding it.
+Of course, if a functionality you are looking for is still missing, you can contribute to the ecosystem by creating a library or extending an existing one.
+But this isn't always an option.

 At the end, it is a chicken-and-egg problem.
-If people don't use a language in a specific field because its ecosystem is not that mature in comparison to another language, then that ecosystem will not get mature at all.
+If people don't use a language in a specific domain because its ecosystem is not that mature in comparison to another language, then that ecosystem won't get mature at all.

 If you are using Julia, chances are that you used Python before.
-Remember that Julia's ecosystem wasn't (and still isn't) that mature in comparison to Python.
+Remember that Julia's ecosystem wasn't (and still isn't) as mature as Python's ecosystem.
 But people jumped in and Julia experienced a rapid growth in its ecosystem.
 Rust is catching up!

 Which language to use?